 In Fringe, Agent Lincoln Lee from the Alternate Universe Fringe Division prides himself as this when he is speaking to (Alternate)Olivia.
 Later, he decides that he "can't keep secrets for shit" and spills it all to (Alternate)Charlie Francis.

-Warehouse 13: It's far from unheard of for an outsider to discover the Warehouse in some way, but it hasn't been made into a major plot point yet; as of yet, most of the outsiders that have learned enough to be a threat have either been recruited or killed; the only known exceptions as of yet are Claudia's brother and Mrs. Frederic's grandson.
-However, the series also has a Chekhov's Gun that has yet to be fired: each Warehouse agent is allowed to reveal the true nature of their work to exactly one person.
+Warehouse 13: It's far from unheard of for an outsider to discover the Warehouse in some way, but it hasn't been made into a major plot point yet; as of yet, most of the outsiders that have learned enough to be a threat have either been recruited or killed; the only known exceptions as of yet are Claudia's brother, Mrs. Frederic's grandson, and Monty the Magnificent, an elderly magician that was let in on the secret due to his passion for "real magic."
+However, the series also has a Chekhov's Gun that has yet to be fired: each Warehouse agent is allowed to reveal the true nature of their work to exactly one living person.
 But as was said earlier, it hasn't been made into a major plot point yet.

 In The Listener, Mercer, Oz, Marks and later Olivia is this for the mind-reading Toby.
 In season two, Detective McCluskey and Dev Clark join the team.